stacks-network/docs/overview_auth.md

 public key and sends it back to the app when the user signs in to the app.
 The transit private key signs the app authentication request.

-### Blockstack ID Identity address private key
+### Blockstack username identity address private key

-The identity address private key is derived from the user's keychain phrase and is the private key of the Blockstack ID that the user chooses to use to sign in to the app.
+The identity address private key is derived from the user's keychain phrase and is the private key of the Blockstack username that the user chooses to use to sign in to the app.
 It is a secret owned by the user and never leaves the user's instance of the Blockstack Browser.
 This private key signs the authentication response token for an app to indicate that the user approves sign in to that